-- Continuously work on the chosen and approved Open Source project.
+- Continuously work on the chosen and approved Open Source project

-- Keep track of your work with a short, daily summary.
+- Keep track of your work with a short, daily summary

-We strongly advise you to get acquainted with these requirements before and during application time.
+For further insight on this or for setting up a good working environment, please read “What to expect”, where we gathered suggestions and recommendations for students.
+We strongly advise you to get acquainted with these requirements before making an application.
 We will make sure they are complied with and will take steps in case of breaches.

 Before you apply: the checklist

-Have you read, and fully understood, this guide?
+- Have you read, and fully understood, this guide?

-Have you found a teammate?
+- Have you found a teammate?

-Has your team selected a project?
+- Has your team selected a project?

-Has your team found at least two coaches who will commit to helping you?
+- Has your team found at least two coaches who will commit to helping you?

-Has your team found a suitable workspace for the duration of the program?
+- Has your team found a suitable workspace for the duration of the program?

-Do you agree with and meet all of the requirements listed above?
+- Do you agree with and meet all of the requirements listed above?